 Christmas festivities begin in late November, when schools and church groups present Nativity plays.
 They sing carols throughout the month of December.

 After opening presents on Christmas morning, the family sits down to a breakfast of ham and eggs.
-Then the family goes to church again.
+For many families attending a Christmas Day church service is traditional.

 On Christmas Eve in families that observe Irish traditions, the father sets a large candle in a front window of the home to welcome Mary, Joseph, and the Baby Jesus.
 The youngest child in the family lights the candle.
 The family goes to midnight mass and attends church on Christmas Day, as well.
 Afterwards there are parties and festive visits.